PALequeu/DroneMR_old/README.md

 <img src="https://github.com/PALequeu/DroneMR/assets/96840467/f8dd7798-2969-4cc6-8a88-0c02a6c59c9f" height="500" width="auto" />
 </p>
 <p>
 The two blue bottom right buttons allow you to zoom in on the drone when it is connected for the top one, and follow the drone when it is moving for the bottom one.
-On the bottom part the application are five buttons : <br />
+On the bottom part the application are four buttons : <br />
   - <b>Config</b> allows you to change informations of the mission you are generating, of the CoHoMa configuration, and change the server you are sending data to. <br />
   - <b>Generate</b> generates the mavlink mission file related to all the waypoint you added on the map, in the right order. <br />
   - <b>Start</b> (active when Generate has been pressed) sends the mission to the drone and starts it. <br />
   - <b>Stop</b> (active when Generate has been pressed as well) stop the ongoing mission. <br />

+The last button is the "Take Off" button that, as one could imagine, makes the drone take off.
+It then changes into a "Land" button to make the drone land.

 </p>
 <p align="center">
 <img src="https://github.com/PALequeu/DroneMR/assets/96840467/4ce05ed4-375d-4cae-b1fa-d34d311e91e3" height="500" width="auto" />
 </p>
-The last button is the "Take Off" button that, as one could imagine, makes the drone take off.
-It then changes into a "Land" button to make the drone land.

 A drawer has also been implemented.
 At the moment, it has no use, but its aim is to be able to have a window to display the drone camera, and to access the videos saved on the drone.